TBD in action

 Fine-grained deploys

-Ideally, one wouldn’t need to re-deploy the whole application.
+Ideally, especially with monolithic applications, one wouldn’t need to re-deploy the whole thing.
 Rather, deploys should only involve the parts of the system that have been updated.

-This is easy enough when working with microservices (if done right), but can be challenging with monolithic applications.
+This is easy enough when working with microservices (if done right), but can be challenging with monolithic systems.

 Tips and tricks